(Updated November 2021 for Blender version 2.8 and later)

 If this sounds like the perfect solution to you, here's how to set up an isometric rig in Blender.
 Alternatively, skip to the end of this post and download a copy of our pre-built rig.
 The scope of this tutorial isn't to teach Blender, trigonometry, pythagoras, or orthagraphics but the calculations used are shown here for reference in case you need to create a slightly different rig and produce renders of a different size to ours.

 To finish off, we want to make sure all of the resulting sprites are rendered with the same lighting so it's a good idea to set that up now within the rig.
 Your optimal settings are somewhat dependant on what you're making, but as a general rule of thumb with isometrics we find it's a good idea to aim for very bright with a really small shadow that doesn't extend beyond a single tile.
 Most importantly, lighting needs to be an even spread so that tiles can fit together without weird gradient effects.
+A downward pointing light for a perfectly centered shadow below the sprite tends to work best, even if the sprite is ambiently lit from an angle.
+Suspension of disbelief kicks in when playing games and shadows not following the logical rays of a sun light in isometric renders just doesn't matter.

 If you like our set-up but don't want to go through the whole process yourself, download our complete isometric rig for Blender.
 You should at least read through the above though to understand how this rig works before trying to use it.